 Lake Jackson is located within the northern boundaries of the Tallahassee Hills physiographic region.
-The Tallahassee Hills Region covers a 25-mile-wide strip of upland formations spanning five counties in northwest Florida from the Withlacoochee River to the Apalachicola River.
-The steep hills associated with the Tallahassee Hills form the sub-basins that give Lake Jackson its irregular shape.
-The topography has an elevation of 200 to 230 feet above sea level.
+This region covers a 25-mile-wide strip of upland formations spanning five counties in northwest Florida from the Withlacoochee River to the Apalachicola River.
+The topography surrounding the lake has an elevation of 200 to 230 feet above sea level, and thus, the steep hills form the sub-basins that give Lake Jackson its shape.

-Clastic upland lakes are generally characterized as shallow to relatively deep, irregular-shaped depressions or basins occurring in uplands on substrates.
-They have surface inflows, but are often without significant outflows.
-Water is generally dissippated through evaporation and transpiration, but it may also disappear through sinks that connect with the aquifer, especially during prolonged droughts.
+Clastic upland lakes are generally characterized as shallow to relatively deep, irregular-shaped depressions or basins occurring in uplands.
+They have surface inflows but are often without significant outflows.
+Water is generally dissipated through evaporation and transpiration, but it may also disappear through sinks that connect with the aquifer, especially during prolonged droughts.

 The karst topography of North Florida produces numerous sinkholes from the dissolution of the underlying limestone.
 Lake Jackson has small- to medium-size sinkholes scattered across the bottom.
-The natural drawdown and refill cycles of the lake are determined by the activity of these sinks and the amount of rainfall in the area.
-The sinkholes are important to the lake's ecosystem because natural periodic draining creates a cleansing effect for the lake, allowing invasive vegetation to die off and exposing organic sediments that eventually dry out.
+The lake's natural dry down and refill cycles are determined by the activity of these sinks and the amount of rainfall in the area.
+The sinkholes are important to the lake's ecosystem because natural periodic draining creates a cleansing effect for the lake, reducing invasive aquatic vegetation and exposing organic sediments that eventually decompose, revealing sand bottom habitat.